 Now let’s be clear, we’re not telling you to just sit at home and refuse to work.
 We’re telling you to find a job that you like and can enjoy on a deeper level.

 It can be very challenging to choose a career path.
 You go to school or pursue a career path because at the time, you think that’s what you want to do.

 You find yourself successful in landing a great career in your chosen field, only to find that it’s not really what you wanted.
 Now what?

 Let us tell you this.
 It’s OK!

-It’s Ok to decide you’re not a fan of that career after all, to change your mind about what you want to do or to not really know what you want to do next.
+It’s ok to decide you’re not a fan of that career after all.
+It’s ok to change your mind about what you want to do.
+It’s ok to not really know what you want to do next.

 Slow down, take a deep breath, and let’s work it out together!
 Try walking through these steps.

 Can you identify what it is about your current job that you don’t like or don’t enjoy?